Africa Overland Tours

 Let me say something straight out – overland tours in Southern Africa are a whole lot different than further north.
 You will find they are a lot “easier” in a sense that the roads are near perfect but in general, it becomes harder to find local experiences and more expensive too.
 Expect to come across KFC and fancy coffee shops which might sound nice but really, these are not what most people expect or hope to find when they are planning a trip to Africa.

 My reasoning for being so firm on this is simply because I do not want you to miss out on an experience in East Africa at the expense of taking an overland tour in the south – especially if this might be your one and only trip to Africa.
-That being said, there are incredible experiences in the south you should definitely do at a later stage.

 3. Are you looking for a bit of everything and maybe some beach time?